VenturaNotes/Knowledge/Computer Science/- Coding Problems/Leetcode/Problems/(88) Merge Sorted Array.md

         """
         Do not return anything, modify nums1 in-place instead.
         """
+        # Create array same length as nums1
         test = [0]*(m+n)

+		# Create two pointers that both start at zero-th index
         j = 0
         k = 0
+        # Loop through each index in nums1
         for i in range(len(nums1)):
             if m > j and n > k:
                 if nums1[j] <= nums2[k]: